rsyncOSX/mydocsy/content/en/about/index.md

 The maintenance and development of RsyncUI is one of my hobbies.
 If you like using RsyncUI, please consider giving me a star on the GitHub repository.
 Every single star is motivation for me to continue development of RsyncUI.

 In May 2022, I retired from work at the age of 62.
 I am [a passionate photographer](https://photosbythomas.netlify.app/) of birds and love staying in the Norwegian mountains.
 Grandkids, photography, development of RsyncUI and cross-country skiing are some activities which keep me busy.

 {.text-center}

 {{% /blocks/section %}}

-{{% blocks/section %}}
+{{% blocks/section color="white" %}}

 #### A few words about the code